thgier/PotatoPresenter/README.md

 line-height | Fraction of line height. | 1.5
 font-weight | Font weight. | bold, normal opacity | Opacity of whole element. | 0.7
-id | ID of element. | see section ID class | Class of element. | see section Class background | Background color of element. | red, #aa55ff border | Creates a border around the element. | 2px solid blue left | Sets the position of the element left. | 100
+background | Background color of element. | red, #aa55ff
+border | Creates a border around the element. | 2px solid blue left | Sets the position of the element left. | 100